 The biobased petrol mandate requires that 3% of the total volume of regular unleaded petrol sales and ethanol blended fuel sales by liable retailers must be biobased petrol (ethanol).
-For example, if 3 out of every 10 tanks of regular petrol sold by a petrol station were E10, which contains 10 per cent ethanol, that station would have met the mandate.
+For example, if 3 out of every 10 litres of regular petrol sold by a petrol station were E10, which contains 10% ethanol, that station would have met the mandate.

 The amending Act also provides that the ethanol mandate will increase to 4% after 18 months (from 1 July 2018).

 Learn more about biobased petrol.
 You can also use our compatibility checker to see if your car is E10 OK.